 Creative Health Care Management Donna Wright Awarded the 2024 Marlene Kramer Lifetime Achievement Award

-Bloomington, MN, April 03, 2024 (GLOBE NEWSWIRE) -- Creative Health Care Management (CHCM) is delighted to announce that Donna Wright has been chosen as the recipient of the prestigious 2024 Marlene Kramer Lifetime Achievement Award by the Association for Nursing Professional Development (ANPD).
+Bloomington, MN – Creative Health Care Management (CHCM) is delighted to announce that Donna Wright has been chosen as the recipient of the prestigious 2024 Marlene Kramer Lifetime Achievement Award by the Association for Nursing Professional Development (ANPD).

 This prestigious honor, the pinnacle of recognition within the Association for Nursing Professional Development (ANPD), is awarded to individuals who have profoundly influenced the nursing profession and the organization itself.